DCCA/pong-game-v2/README.md

 - Every time a player hits the ball, the speed of the ball is increased
 - Every time a player scores, his paddle get smaller
+- The winner is declared when reaching 8 points
+- The court turns red when is the match point

 ## How to run the game